mjl-/mox/README.md

 	# Generate config files for your address/domain:
 	./mox quickstart you@example.com

-The quickstart creates an account, generates a password and configuration files, prints the DNS records you need to manually create and prints commands to start mox and optionally install mox as a service.
+The quickstart creates configuration files for the domain and account, generates an admin and account password, prints the DNS records you need to add and prints commands to start mox and optionally install mox as a service.

-A dedicated machine is highly recommended because modern email requires HTTPS, and mox currently needs it for automatic TLS.
-You could combine mox with an existing webserver, but it requires more configuration.
+A machine that doesn't already run a webserver is highly recommended because modern email requires HTTPS, and mox currently needs it for automatic TLS.
+You could combine mox with an existing webserver, but it requires a lot more configuration.
 If you want to serve websites on the same machine, consider using the webserver built into mox.
+It's pretty good!
 If you want to run an existing webserver on port 443/80, see "mox help quickstart", it'll tell you to run "./mox quickstart -existing-webserver you@example.com".

 After starting, you can access the admin web interface on internal IPs.